 “Development plans are moving forward now,” says Laudati.
 “That will include a new restaurant, and possibly some other auxiliary businesses.
 We’re not sure right now, but there is a lot of movement in that corridor of Springfield.”

-Also coming soon is the opening of a new co-working space in mid-Springfield at Hyland Business Park.
+Also coming soon is the opening of a new co-working space in mid-Springfield at Hyland Business Park and another at PublicHouse in downtown.
 New this year is Arc Park, an all-abilities playground and community event space.
 Phase 1 of the Arc Park opened in June.
 Three new commemorative plaques honor the historical accomplishments of local track athletes Maria Mutola, Nicholas Symmonds, and Bill Dellinger.
 The plaques are part of the statewide Oregon22 Heritage Trail, an initiative that honors 22 iconic Oregon athletes.

 Springfield has a new collegiate baseball franchise, The Springfield Drifters.
 They are owned by local business Richardsons Sports, a made-in-Springfield company that got its start making “soft” sports gear and uniforms, like baseball caps.
 The Drifters started their inaugural season in June at the new baseball stadium completed earlier this year at Hamlin Middle School.
 The Drifters are the 16th team in the West Coast League and is made up of collegiate baseball players from throughout the Northwest.